CyCraft/starkdown/README.md

 ## Tree-Shaking

-You can slim down the import & bundle size of Starkdown if you don't need all of the parses provided in Starkdown by default.
+You can slim down the import & bundle size of Starkdown if you don't need all of the parsers provided in Starkdown by default.

-The list of default parses can be inspected at [./src/defaultParsers.ts](./src/defaultParsers.ts).
+The list of default parsers can be inspected at [./src/defaultParsers.ts](./src/defaultParsers.ts).

 ```js
 import { createTokenizerParser } from 'starkdown'